shuheilocale/mmpose/README.md

 ## Getting Started

-We provided a series of tutorials about the basic usage of MMPose for new users:
+Please see [get_started.md](docs/en/get_started.md) for the basic usage of MMPose.
+There are also tutorials:

 - [learn about configs](docs/en/tutorials/0_config.md)
 - [finetune model](docs/en/tutorials/1_finetune.md)